Methodology

 That is why war-risk insurance belongs on this site.
 Premium shifts are one of the fastest cost channels between security events and delivered trade prices.

 A useful adjacent read is Secondary Sanctions Explained for Commodity and Shipping Markets and Red Sea Shipping News Today: Costs, Delays, and Market Exposure.
-This keeps the war risk insurance explained workflow tied to multi-page evidence rather than single-source interpretation.
+That keeps the page connected to adjacent signals instead of a single isolated narrative.

 What's Next